stackmutt/whoisd/README.md

 ### Config

-Default configuration file placed in /etc/whoisd/whoisd.conf.
-Of course possible to load a configuration from any other place through parameters on the command line.
-If the configuration file is absent, then used the default configuration:
+Default config file located in /etc/whoisd/whoisd.conf.
+Of course possible to load config settings from any other place through parameters on the command line.
+If the config file is absent, then used the default configuration:

 ```json
 {